Two injured, one missing after Maple Grove commercial fire

-MAPLE GROVE, Minn. — According to the Maple Grove Fire Chief Tim Bush, two people have been injured and one person is missing following a commercial fire Tuesday night.
+MAPLE GROVE, Minn. — According to Maple Grove Fire Chief Tim Bush, two people have been injured and one person is missing following a fire in a commercial building Tuesday night.

-The Maple Grove Fire Department is currently at the scene of a two-alarm fire at Hanson Implement & Storage, according to the business's part owner.
+The Maple Grove Fire Department responded to the two-alarm fire at Hanson Implement & Storage, according to the business's part owner.

 Fire officials say they've extinguished the bulk of the fire, but crew members remain on scene putting out hot spots.
 Officials say heavy equipment will need to be brought in to remove the debris and search the area.